• About

 To find out how we (and our clients) may boost our resilience, I listened to Linda Graham ‘s informative workshop at the 2013 Psychotherapy Networker Symposium.

-Below is an infographic illustrating 5 different methods that you and your clients may use to increase your ability to cope with change, as well as difficult/painful situations.
+Below is an infographic illustrating 5 different methods that you and your clients may use to increase resilience and improve your ability to cope with change, as well as difficult/painful situations.

 5 Tips to Build Resilience lg